 Staying Safe on Your Trip

-The Department of State provides Country Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.
+Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
+The Department of State provides Country-Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip

-- After Adoption
+- After Guardianship Is Obtained

 Many adoptive parents find it important to find support after the adoption.
-Take advantage of all the resources available to your family -- whether it's another adoptive family, a support group, an advocacy organization, or your religious or community services.
+There are many public and private nonprofit post-adoption services available for children and their families.
+There are also numerous adoptive family support groups and adoptee organizations active in the United States that provide a network of options for adoptees who seek out other adoptees from the same country of origin.
+Take advantage of all the resources available to your family, whether it is another adoptive family, a support group, an advocacy organization, or your religious or community services.

-Note: Inclusion of non-U.S. Government links does not imply endorsement of contents.
+Note: Inclusion of non-U.S. government links does not imply endorsement of contents.

 - Contact Information